-General pet obesity information and 2016 survey results graphics.
-Canine longevity study, AAHA Weight Management Guidleines, consequences of pet obesity
+General pet obesity information and 2017 survey results graphics.
+Set also includes 2016 pet obesity survey infographics, canine longevity study, AAHA Weight Management Guidelines, and consequences of pet obesity.

 Veterinarians typically recommend walking as a key element of most canine weight loss regimens.
 Sounds simple enough, but is it really?
 I have found that few dogs will naturally walk at a pace that generates the elevated heart rates needed for sustained aerobic activity.
 Of course, make sure your portly friend can begin a weight loss exercise program by having her examined by your veterinarian before beginning any physical activity program.
 Follow these helpful tips to pace your pooch for optimal weight loss.